generyand/simple-portfolio3/README.md

 # My Portfolio

 This is my portfolio.
-This is built using ReactJS, TailwindCSS, and Framer Motion
+This is built using ReactJS, TailwindCSS, and Framer Motion.